ephread/PommePlate/README.md

 [![Pomme Plate iPhone overview](Overview/iPhone%20Overview.svg)](Overview/iPhone%20Overview.svg)

 **Note:**
+> iPhone X/XS (Max)/11 Pro (Max) appear bigger than they should be, since they have a higher density than other iPhones (458ppi).
+They should be 29% smaller to match the size of iPhone SE and iPhone XR/11 (326 ppi).
+>
-> iPhone 6 Plus and iPhone 6s Plus appear much bigger than they should be.
-That's because they have a 2208×1242 viewport downsampled to 1920×1080.
-Keeping the original screen resolution allows you to add screenshots; you'll then need to reduce the size of the whole thing (mockup + screenshot) by about 13.1%.
+> This logic also applies to older iPhone 6/6s/7/8 Plus.
+They have a 2208×1242 viewport downsampled to 1920×1080.
+Keeping the original screen resolution let you add screenshots, but requires to reduce the size of the whole thing (mockup + screenshot) by about 13.1%.
+Then, to match the physical size of other iPhones, they need to be further reduce by about 19%.

-> iPhone X/Xs and iPhone Xs Plus appear bigger than they should be as well.
-You'll need to reduce the size by about 30%.
+> TL;DR: You need to reduce the size of any "Plus" iPhone by roughly 30%.

 ### iPad ###
 [![Pomme Plate iPad overview](Overview/iPad%20Overview.svg)](Overview/iPad%20Overview.svg)